 Asakawa was added to the Women in Technology International Hall of Fame in 2003.
 She became an IBM Fellow, IBM's top honor for its employees, in 2009, becoming the fifth Japanese person and first Japanese woman with that honor.
 In 2011 the Anita Borg Institute for Women and Technology gave her their Women of Vision Award.
 In 2013 the Japanese government awarded her their Medal of Honor with Purple Ribbon.
 A paper she wrote in 1998 with Takashi Itoh describing their work on web user interfaces for blind people was the winner of the 2013 ACM SIGACCESS Impact Award.
 In 2017 she was elected as a foreign member of the US National Academy of Engineering.
 Today, Chieko is on assignment in the U.S., working with the Carnegie Mellon University to find out how accessibility technologies can play a key role in the real world to help create opportunities for more people to actively participate in the society.
 They openly collaborate with communities around the world by open sourcing fundamental technologies for researchers, developers and users to accelerate the cognitive assistant research and development.

-WAI/W3C Keynote Panel on Web Accessibility
+WAI/W3C Keynote Panel: Web Accessibility in the Connected World

 - Shadi Abou-Zahra, W3C/WAI, Austria (Moderator)

 - Chieko Asakawa, IBM Fellow, IBM Research - Tokyo, Japan